The answer to the question of how to design a modern kitchen is to consider all the elements of the room along with its overall look.

 When you like what you see, book an appointment with a planner or designer.
 You may see just the one or perhaps several.
 And don’t be put off if you like the furniture but aren’t clicking with the person – ask to see someone else on the team.

-Building a kitchen extension?
-You really do need to be layout-ready stage before services go in, and having a kitchen designer onboard early on allows for small tweaks in the build that might deliver big wins.
+If you’re planning a home addition that includes a kitchen, bear in mind that you really do need to be layout-ready stage before services go in, and having a kitchen designer onboard early on allows for small tweaks in the build that might deliver big wins.

 How do I design a modern kitchen layout?